justjake/quickjs-emscripten/doc/classes/quickjsvm.md

 **Returns:** *[VmCallResult](../globals.md#vmcallresult)‹[QuickJSHandle](../globals.md#quickjshandle)›*

 A result.
-If the function threw, result `error` be a handle to the exception.
+If the function threw synchronously, `result.error` be a handle to the exception.
+Otherwise `result.value` will be a handle to the value.

 ___